microsoft/r-server-hospital-length-of-stay/rtvs.md

 Visual Studio needs to use R Server for the code for this solution.
 Follow the instructions below to set up Visual Studio to use R Server.
 <div class = "label label-info">
-On the VM deployed from <a href="{{ site.aka_url }}">Cortana Intelligence Gallery</a> you may see an alert that the path for R is no longer found.
-There is no need to install R Client, simply update the path as shown below.
+On the VM deployed from <a href="{{ site.aka_url }}">Cortana Intelligence Gallery</a> you may see an alert that the path for R is no longer found. <strong>Do not agree</strong> to this alert to install R Client, simply update the path as shown below.
 </div>
 <ol>
 <li>Launch Visual Studio.</li>